gaultier/blog/subtle_bug_with_go_errgroup.md

-Title: Subtle bug with Go's errgroup
+Title: A subtle bug with Go's errgroup
 Tags: Go
 ---